psycopg/psycopg/docs/api/types.rst

 database for custom data types: this allows for instance to load automatically arrays of a custom type, once a loader for the base type has been registered.

-The `!TypeInfo` object doesn't instruct `!psycopg3` to convert a PostgreSQL type into a Python type: this is the role of a `Loader`.
+The `!TypeInfo` object doesn't instruct Psycopg to convert a PostgreSQL type into a Python type: this is the role of a `Loader`.
 However it can extend the behaviour of the adapters: if you create a loader for `!MyType`, using `TypeInfo` you will be able to manage seamlessly arrays of `!MyType` or ranges